 Whether you're looking to get cozy beside a fire or brave the winter weather in search of stunning landscapes, this list of top places to visit…

-Explore a world of tastes this winter: with artisan spirits or one of the Willamette Valley's farm-to-fork restaurants dishing up local specialties like Oregon truffles, Dungeness crab and an array of local artisan chocolates.
-Pair with regional wine or a craft brew for the ultimate local foodie experience.
-Many restaurants offer online ordering and pick-up or delivery services.
+Explore a world of tastes this winter with artisan spirits or one of the Willamette Valley's farm-to-fork restaurants dishing up local specialties like Oregon truffles, Dungeness crab and an array of local hand-crafted chocolates.
+Pair with regional wine or beer for the ultimate local foodie experience.

 Explore Outdoors in the Winter